Mathioks/ai-language-acquisition-pathways/index.md

 ## The Research Behind This

-This post is based on original research involving **198 Japanese learners**, Duolingo’s vocabulary set, and comparisons with **JLPT exam lists** and **Japanese Wikipedia frequency data**.
+This post is based on original research involving **198 Japanese language learners**, Duolingo’s Japanese tree vocabulary set, and comparisons with **Japanese Language Proficiency Test exam lists** and **the entire Japanese Wikipedia vocabulary frequency data**.
 The aim: to understand why learners get stuck, and how to help them break through.